collective/collective.autopublishing/README.md

 Modernize the patching of types.

-What if an object is published, but effective date are in the future?
+What if an object is in the state published, but effective date are in the future?
 Should we retract, to enforce that the workflow state always mirrors the setting of the dates?

 What if the effective date is larger that expiration date?
 Can this happen?